 Figure 1: Open file types in PowerPoint 365 for Mac

-Have you ever wondered what all those file types that are not grayed out are?
+Have you ever wondered what all those file types that are not greyed out are?
 Should you even be concerned about them at all?
 These are the file types that PowerPoint 365 for Mac can open.

 This file type is the default open option in PowerPoint 2008 for Mac and later.
-It is based on XML and can be distinctly identified as different from the older file formats for PowerPoint because it has four letters rather than three, for example PPTX rather than the older PPT format.
+It is based on XML and can be distinctly identified as different from the older file formats for PowerPoint because it has four letters rather than three, for example, PPTX rather than the older PPT format.

 This file type was the default format for presentations created in PowerPoint versions 2003 and earlier.
 Most of the time, this is known as the PowerPoint 97 to 2003 format (or the PowerPoint 97 to 2004 format if you include Mac versions of PowerPoint).